AlvieSpurlock/alviespurlock.github.io/index.md

 ---

 ### **C++**
 - **[Monte Carlo Combat Simulator](https://github.com/AlvieSpurlock/TTRPGCombatBalanceSimulator)**: A systems‑level simulation engine built in C++ with explicit turn order, HP validation, and win/loss return codes.
+- **[Asset Logger](https://github.com/AlvieSpurlock/AssetLogger)**: A console based Indie Dev tool for Steam Submissions and Asset Inventory.
+It guides you through adn takes input of your assets, their location, their purpose, who made them, their platform, and your license type then saves it into a structured .csv.

 ---